Ramo-11/MultiListProject/README.txt

 However, you must have g++ and make installed.

 You can download the repo directly from github: https://github.com/Ramo-11/MultiListProject And then you can run it on Tesla.
-However, you must run it using the following command: g++ -std=c++0x -g main.cpp Node.cpp -o main
-This is because if you just do make, it won't recognize "nullptr"
+Again by typing "make clean" -> "make" -> "./main.exe" without the quotoes

 Or you can just copy the code from Node.h, Node.cpp, and main.cpp, from my github and run it however you want.